 Ayrton finds the money thanks to financing from the Banerj bank and the jeans company Pool, covering 40% of the expenses.
 The rest is granted to him by his father, Milton, for a total amount of $ 250.000.
 Ayrton will reimburse his father by returning the money, also paying him his interest, in 1986.

 However, the problem remains of getting the first installment equivalent to 73.000 dollars out of Brazil, since the exchange of money would lead to a loss equal to one fifth of the value.
 Fortunately for him, his friend José De Azevedo decides to help Ayrton, leaving Brazil stuffed with banknotes, and then landing at Heathrow.
-Curious is the fact that the flight, arriving five hours late, makes Ayrton impatient and worried, hoping to have the money as soon as possible.
+The flight, arriving five hours late, makes Ayrton impatient and worried, hoping to have the money as soon as possible.

-Collected the money, Ayrton receives an offer from Willy Maurer to race in Formula 2, but ultimately chooses to join Dick Bennett's West Surrey Racing Team, to participate in the British Formula 3 championship.
-Season during which the strengths and weaknesses of the Brazilian ace are highlighted once again.
+Collected the money, Ayrton receives an offer from Willy Maurer to race in Formula 2 but ultimately chooses to join Dick Bennett's West Surrey Racing Team, to participate in the British Formula 3 championship.
+In this season during the strengths and weaknesses of the Brazilian ace are highlighted once again.

 With nine wins out of nine races in the first part of the season, the title now seems a pure formality: one hundred and eighty laps in the lead on one hundred and eighty-seven courses are mind-boggling numbers.

 He even beats Piquet's record for consecutive victories, but in the second half of the season Ayrton proves unable to manage the races, he wants at all costs to win, win and win, never settling for lower places.
-What instead does Martin Brundle, Eddie Jordan Racing driver, who thanks to the consistency of results obtained during the season, manages to recover in the general standings.
+Martin Brundle, Eddie Jordan's driver, instead, recovers in the classification thanks to the consistency of results.

-It all starts when at Silverstone on June 12th, the English Formula 3 championship runs in symbiosis with the European championship, and because of this a brand of tires is chosen that the drivers do not know.
-Brundle wins, while Senna goes off the track on lap eight, while duelling with his future teammate in Lotus Dumfries.
-It is even worse at Cadwell Park, as Senna, already on pole, destroys the race and does not participate in the race.
+It all starts at Silverstone on June 12th, when the English Formula 3 championship runs with the European championship, and because of this, the tires manufacturer is one that the drivers do not know.
+Brundle wins, while Senna goes off the track on lap eight while dueling with his future teammate in Lotus Dumfries.
+It is even worse at Cadwell Park, as Senna, already on pole position, destroys the race and does not participate in the race.

-It is at this point that the tension between Ayrton and Dick Bennett skyrockets, given that the owner of the team, seeing that the young Brazilian at least initially made no mistakes, had canceled the insurance.
+At this point the tension between Ayrton and Dick Bennett skyrockets, given that the owner of the team, seeing that the young Brazilian at least initially made no mistakes, had canceled the insurance.
 Now Ayrton finds himself incredibly having to pay the repair costs.

 Even in Snetterton, Ayrton and Brundle come into contact after the young Brazilian tries an impossible overtaking; then Ayrton makes a complaint before the sports court, but the latter does not grant him the reason.

-Senna returns to win at Silverstone, in a side race, in front of the eyes of the Formula 1 managers, but returns to contact with Brundle at Oulton Park.
-At this point, everything is decided at the last race of the season.
+Senna returns to win at Silverstone, in a side race, in front of the eyes of the Formula 1 managers but returns to contact with Brundle at Oulton Park.
+At this point, everything is going to be decided at the last race of the season.

-On October 27, 1983, in Thruxton, Ayrton realizes that it is time to also win by cunning, not only by taking advantage of his unparalleled speed.
-In order to have an optimal oil temperature from the first lap to be able to escape, Senna partially closes the air intakes of the radiator, using adhesive tape.
+On October 27th, 1983, in Thruxton, Ayrton realizes that it is time to also win by cunning, not only by taking advantage of his unparalleled speed.
+To have an optimal oil temperature from the first lap to be able to escape, Senna partially closes the air intakes of the radiator, using adhesive tape.
 By doing so he manages to gain a handful of fundamental seconds during the first laps of the race, where he would have started from pole position.

-In this circumstance, Ayrton meets Gerhard Berger, a nice Austrian pilot who will become a great friend of him, and Piero Martini, since his mother, seeing Ayrton at the airport, exclaims:
+In this circumstance, Ayrton meets Gerhard Berger, a capable Austrian pilot who will become a great friend of him, and Piero Martini, since his mother, seeing Ayrton at the airport, exclaims:

 Ayrton, hearing the exclamation of Piero Martini's mother, smiles and replies:

-"Madam, be careful when he speaks, because I understand Italian well".
+"Madam, be careful when you speak because I understand Italian well".